Thank you to all who joined us for our Summer Beer Dinner!

 To prepare for our upcoming summer beer dinner, here are some familiarity notes to get our guests more acquainted with our selections.

 The Saison we are featuring originates from the Brasserie du Bocq in a small Condroz village of Purnode-Yvoir, Belgium.
 The brewery became popular in World War I when they started distributing their La Gaulouise, a blonde styled ale that gained in popularity quickly.
 Come 1983, Brasserie du Bocq started exporting allowing for even more coverage and in 2015 they were able to surmount 104,000 hectolitres of production.
 Today it still remains a family owned and operated brewery by the Keersmaekers, who successed it from the Belot Family.
 It is an unfiltered blonde wheat beer with a stronger sense of bitterness.
+Like this fast 24 hour alcohol from Booze Up, London.
 It balances citrus and floral notes with a robust deliverance and a bit of coriander.

 The Bacchus Oud Bruin would be our sour selection.
 “Oud Bruin” means “Brown Ale” and originates from the Flemish region of Belgium.
 It takes up to a year to package this beer for shipment because its process involves a secondary fermentation followed by a bottle fermentation.
 The extension of fermentation allows the beer’s yeast variety to develop a sour characteristic, however this Brown Ale is not aged in oak as other Flanders Ales are.
 It focuses on distinguishing itself with gentle malty flavors and generally little to no hoppy bitterness.
 The bouquet accents plum, raisin, cherry, and green apple.
 The palette is tart with caramel notes and it finishes with a slightly balsamic characteristic making it perfect for cutting through creamy and minerally meats.
 A “Sweet and Sour” experience would best describe the Bacchus on a spectrum of Belgian Beers.